claremcgillis/Daedalus-Labyrinth/README.md

 # version *n* wish list
-   - All possible paths to the treasure

    - The shortest path to the treasure
    - Reach multiple treasures?
+   - make a more effecient UserOfMazeSolver that doesnt involve using the commandline to represent the file path of maze text files

 # version *1* wish list
-   - make a more effecient UserOfMazeSolver that doesnt involve using the commandline to represent the file path of maze text files
+   - All possible paths to the treasure
+   - return the number of possible paths

 # version *0* wishlist
    check for if a move is possible -- boolean